Kamalparanth/Bookstore-Management-system-using-python/README.md

-# Library-Management-system-using-python
+# Book-Store-Management-system-using-python

-Library Management system using python and sqlite
+BookStore management system using python and sqlite

-This project consists of code for library management system using python3, sqlite and Tkinter GUI.
+This project consists of code for BookStore Management system using python3, sqlite and Tkinter GUI.

 It consists of following functionalites:
 1) Login
 2) Sign up
-3) forgot password
+3) Main Dashboard
-4) logout
+4) Forgot Password
 5) Search book
-6) buy book
+6) Buy book
-7) review book
+7) Rate book
-8) rate book

 # Login Form